Sandip-bohara-leo/Descriptive-statistics/README.md

 # Descriptive-statistics
 This repository contains an R script for performing descriptive statistical analysis on a dataset named WHEAT, which includes agro-morphological traits of wheat genotypes.
-The analysis covers both basic statistics (mean, median, minimum, maximum) and extended statistics (standard deviation, variance, skewness, kurtosis) using the pastecs package.
+The analysis covers both basic statistics (mean, median, minimum, maximum) and extended statistics (standard deviation, variance, skewness, kurtosis) using the pastecs package.The script is structured step-by-step, making it easy to follow and modify.
+Additionally, the results are exported to an Excel file using the writexl package for convenient sharing and reporting.

+This project is useful for researchers, students, and data analysts working with crop datasets who want to understand trait variation and distribution within their data.
+It emphasizes reproducibility, clarity, and simplicity in statistical reporting.